The Concept and Meaning of Marriage

 There is a feeling of completeness in marriage.
 It is often said that two heads are better than one.

 Marriage should not be discouraged in our society because man cannot progress without healthy marriages that give rise to happy families and great children.
 Nonetheless, only a purposely marriage can last and fulfil its objectives.
-Any marriage which foundation is based on selfishness and lost cannot fulfil its purpose.
+Any marriage which foundation is based on selfishness and lust cannot fulfil its purpose.
+In addition, while planning to get marriage, consider if you and your partner are compatible to each other.
+Without compatibility, marriage may also suffer a great setback.

 FAQs About Marriage